Esri/arcgis-maps-sdk-kotlin-samples/show-portal-user-info/README.md

 ## Use case

 This portal information can be used to provide a customized UI experience for the user.
 For example, you can show a thumbnail of the user in the application to indicate that they are currently logged in.
-Additionally, apps such as Collector and Explorer use this functionality to integrate with Portal.
+Additionally, apps such as ArcGIS Field Maps use this functionality to integrate with Portal.

 ## How to use the sample